alan-turing-institute/repro-catalogue/README.md

 catalogue compare 200510-120000 200514-170500 --csv hashes.csv
 ```

-Same as when comparing json files, it is possible to provide just one timestamp instead of two and these hashes will be compared against the state of the current working directory.
+It is possible to provide just one timestamp instead of two and this will be compared against the state of the current working directory.

 #### --catalogue_results